How-To Avoid Prefixing Zeroes in OData NUMC Fields

 WBS element number domain

 Here the output length is defined as 24 characters.
-Also, because the value has prefixing zeroes, we can deduce that it was probably a NUMC
+Also, because the value has prefixing zeroes, we can deduce that it was probably a NUMC variable in ABAP.

 Putting all this together, it seems that: